Deontic Temporal Logic for Formal Verification of AI Ethics: Deontic Logic for Ethics

 \subsection{Formalizing Explainability}

 In addition to fairness, explainability is an important aspect of an ethical AI system.
 It is the ability of an AI system to be transparent and provide understandable explanations for its decisions.
-This allows users to understand the attributes considered in the decision-making process, enabling them to evaluate the ethical integrity of the system.
+This allows individuals to understand the attributes considered in the decision-making process, enabling them to evaluate the ethical integrity of the system.
 There are two types of explainability in the literature: inherent and retrofitted explainability.
-Building upon established notions of explainability, this work defines explainability (Definition~\ref{defn_xai}) following the concept presented by Das and Rad~\cite{r39_xaidefns}.
-Moreover, by providing explanations, the AI system helps users identify which features need modification to achieve the desired (favorable) change in prediction.
+Building upon established notions of explainability, this work defines explainability (Definition~\ref{defn_xai}) following the concept presented by Das and Rad~\cite{r39_xaidefns}. \begin{definition}[Explainability] An AI system $\mathit{x}$ is considered explainable if it provides meta-information regarding the significance of features in the decision-making process. \begin{enumerate} [label=(\roman*),leftmargin=2em] \item \ $\mathit{x}$ exhibits retrofit explainability when it relies on an external algorithm for providing explanations. \item \ $\mathit{x}$ is inherently explainable if it produces explanations for its predictions, without relying on external explanation methods. \end{enumerate} \end{definition}

+By providing explanations, the AI system helps individuals identify which features need modification to achieve the desired (favorable) change in prediction.
 This concept is commonly referred to as a counterexample or counterfactual explanation in the field of AI.
 Essentially, it means that while the factual outcome is the result observed, the counterfactual outcome would be the desired result.
-If a user receives the counterfactual, they can determine whether sensitive features played a role in the decision.
+If an individual receives the counterfactual, they can determine whether sensitive features played a role in the decision.
 This helps in verifying the counterfactual fairness of an AI system. \begin{definition}[Transparency] An AI system $\mathit{x}$ is transparent if it is explainable to humans~\cite{r39_xaidefns}. \end{definition}